 There’s even the possibility of participating in social skills groups that provide an inclusive environment for people with ASD to practice social skills.

-Cognitive-Behavioral Therapy (CBT) is one of the most effective psychotherapeutic approaches used to help improve people’s mental health.
-In terms of autism, it encompasses understanding social situations and recognizing emotions, as well as connecting thoughts, behaviors, and emotions.
+Cognitive-Behavioral Therapy (CBT) is one of the most effective psychotherapeutic approaches used to help improve mental health.
+As it relates to autism, it encompasses understanding social situations and recognizing emotions, as well as connecting thoughts, behaviors, and emotions.

-Dealing with autism can be stressful, and can even cause anxiety or depressive symptoms.
+Working through an autism diagnosis can be stressful, and can even cause anxiety or depressive symptoms.
 CBT helps alter negative beliefs and thoughts and establish healthier thought patterns, through a process of talk therapy.

-There are instances when pharmacotherapy might be prescribed to people with ASD.
-It’s important to note that there is no medication that cures autism or autism spectrum disorders, but it can be prescribed for treating some specific symptoms.
+There are instances when pharmacotherapy might be indicated for people with ASD.
+It’s important to note that there is no medication that cures autism or autism spectrum disorders, but some can be prescribed for treating specific symptoms.

 For example, people with ASD might experience anxiety, depressive symptoms, high energy levels, or even sleep problems.
-A psychiatrist might prescribe medication to make these symptoms more bearable.
+A psychiatrist might prescribe medication to make these symptoms more manageable.

 If you think you or your child might need pharmacotherapy, make sure to talk to your doctor or a psychiatrist.
 A therapist can also help explore your options in this area.

-Autism and other autism spectrum disorders are complex issues with many different therapeutic approaches.
+Autism and autism spectrum disorders are complex diagnoses with many different therapeutic approaches.
 Deciding which one is the best for you or your child is a difficult decision that takes a lot of research.

 Platforms such as BetterHelp and Neurodivergent Therapists make finding a proper professional for autism treatment easier and more convenient.